apiato/documentation/docs/miscellaneous/tests-helpers.md

 ## Tests functions {#tests-functions}

-All the test helper functions are provided by traits classes living inside `app/Ship/Tests/*` folder.
-And they are all available for usage from every test class in your application.
+All the test helper functions are provided by traits classes living inside `app/Ship/Tests/*` folder,and they are all available for usage from every test class in your application.

 #### makeCall {#make-call}